Patients and Visitors

 - For Labor & Delivery, a doula is not deemed a visitor, but part of the care provider team serving the patient.

-- For surgery patients in the M. T. Mustian Center on day of surgery, two (2) care partners are permitted to accompany the patient (24/7) while the patient is in Surgical Care Unit.
-These care partners should arrive with the patient through the M.T.
+- For surgery patients in the M. T. Mustian Center on day of surgery, one care partner is permitted to accompany the patient (24/7) while the patient is in Surgical Care Unit.
+This care partner should arrive with the patient through the M.T.
 Mustian Center screening entrance.

 Learn more about what to expect